FMIA Week 7: On Benchings, Bad Calls and the Big Miss in Baltimore

 Aaron Donald, defensive tackle, Los Angeles Rams.
 Looked like Donald was playing against a juco team Sunday at Levi’s Stadium, but it was a real NFL unit.
 (Though the Niners are battered a bit.)
 Donald had a stat line he might have three or four times in a career: nine tackles, 4 sacks (for 29 yards), two other tackles for loss, one more quarterback hit, a forced fumble, a fumble recovered.
 If there was ever any doubt about the size of Donald’s contract, doubt it no more.
 He’s worth it.
 All of it.

 Melvin Ingram, defensive end, Los Angeles Chargers.
-The Titans offense is one of the NFL’s most somnambulant.
-The one thing you can rely on with the Titans?
-Not throwing a pick in the red zone.
+The somnambulant Titans offense can usually be relied on for one thing—not throwing a pick in the red zone.
 Sunday was Marcus Mariota’s 48th NFL game, and he’d never thrown a red-zone interception in his first 47.25.
 That run ended late in the second quarter, the Chargers up 10-6 and Tennessee driving for its customary field goal.
 Ingram deflected his second pass of the half, and this one fell into the hands of Denzel Perryman for a drive-killing interception.
 On Tennessee’s first series of the second half, Ingram caught Mariota for a six-yard sack.
 Imagine the Charger pass-rush when Joey Bosa comes back from his season-long foot injury, probably Nov.
 4 against Seattle.

 Darius Leonard, linebacker, Indianapolis.
 Colts 37, Bills 5.
 Leonard, playing very much like the Defensive Rookie of the Year (round two, South Carolina State), had 17 tackles and a fumble recovery.
 Such good instincts, and such an easy transition from mid-level college football to the highest level of the game.